twinfoundation/rights-management/packages/rights-management-models/docs/reference/interfaces/IPolicyAdministrationPointComponent.md

 # Interface: IPolicyAdministrationPointComponent

 Interface describing a Policy Administration Point (PAP) contract.
-Manages policies for the rights management, policies are also retrieved by the Policy Management Point (PMP) when it handles requests from the Policy Decision Point (PDP).
+Manages policies for the rights management, policies are also queried by the Policy Management Point (PMP) when it handles requests from the Policy Decision Point (PDP).

 ## Extends